Project-GrADyS/RaftFault/README.md

 - **Callback Notifications**: Get notified of failures and recoveries
 - **Performance Metrics**: Track detection latency and success rates
 - **Automatic Integration**: Works seamlessly with Raft consensus
+- **Node Failure Simulation**: Methods to simulate nodes as failed or inactive for testing purposes

 ## **Project Structure**